 Rules of Use

 2. Unauthorized use of terrain and facilities within the Permit Area is prohibited when the Area is closed for operations.
-Violations of this rule may result in a Clackamas County Notice of Exclusion/Trespass.

 KNOW THE CODE - SKIER RESPONSIBILITY